Peter Duerden

-Peter Duerden (born 5 June 1945, in Burnley) is an English retired-Canadian association football defender who played professionally in the North American Soccer League and the Major Indoor Soccer League.
+Peter Duerden (born 5 June 1945) is a former professional association footballer who played as a defender in the North American Soccer League and the Major Indoor Soccer League.
 He also served as an assistant coach with teams in both leagues.

-Player

-Professional
+Club career

-In 1964, Duerden moved from England to Canada where he signed with the Toronto Metros of the North American Soccer League.
+Duerden was born in Burnley, England.
+In 1964, he moved to Canada where he signed with the Toronto Metros of the North American Soccer League.
 He began the 1972 season with Toronto before moving to the Montreal Olympique during the season.
 In late 1973, he played in the National Soccer League with Toronto First Portuguese.
 He then played a handful of games for the New York Arrows during the 1978-1979 Major Indoor Soccer League season.

-National team
+International career

 In 1971, Duerden played three games with the Canadian Olympic soccer team.
 That year he also played eight games for the Canadian Pan American Games soccer team.

-Coach
+Coaching career

 In 1978, Duerden was an assistant coach with the Rochester Lancers of the North American Soccer League.
 In 1978, he became an assistant coach-player with the New York Arrows who borrowed much of their roster from the Lancers.
 He returned to Rochester in the same capacity as an assistant coach for the 1979 season.
-On July 13, 1979, he was dismissed from his post by the head coach Dragan Popović.
+On 13 July 1979, he was dismissed from his post by the head coach Dragan Popović.

 In 1980, the Denver Avalanche of MISL hired Duerden as an assistant coach.